open-telemetry/opentelemetry.io/CONTRIBUTING.md

 reported or fixed by searching through our
 [issues list](https://github.com/open-telemetry/opentelemetry.io/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

-When creating a new issue, please be sure to include a title and clear description, as much relevant information as possible, and, if possible, a test case.
+When creating a new issue, include a short meaningful title and clear a description, as much relevant information as possible, and, if possible, a test case.